 This guide will help you get ready for your abdominal incisional hernia surgery at MSK.
-It will also help you know what to expect during your recovery.
+It will also help you know what to expect as you recover.

 Use this guide as a source of information in the days leading up to your surgery.
 Bring it with you on the day of your surgery.
 You and your care team will use it as you learn more about your recovery.